enriquedevs/DE-101-Practices/Practices/session_11_Data_load_techinques/README.md

 Now we need to add the company B data, just adjust the origin of the data to the new files and change the company_name to "Company B".

+# Conclusion

+We used the Delta load and truncate and reload.
+When we tried to load data for the new table structure, we truncated the table data, and we loaded again everything.
+And then the Delta load by just adding te data for company B without removing company A's data.

 ## HOMEWORK TIME !!!

 Receive help from your teacher and assistants to make all this process to an